Master of Historic Preservation

 You may also attend a Prospective Students Open House (check for an upcoming open house in the News/Events page).

-All applicants must have a bachelors degree from an accredited institution and a minimum grade-point average of 3.0.
+All applicants must have a bachelors degree from an accredited institution.
 There is no restriction on the applicant's previous field of study, and indeed we encourage diversity in all senses.

 Online Graduate Application